 Making these changes may seem a little daunting for some.
 So, start small and focus on one day at a time.
 The earlier in life you start the more cancer prevention benefits you'll reap.

-Get more tips on how to build a cancer-fighting body in this month's issue of Focused on Health.
+Get more tips on how to build a cancer-fighting body by reading Focused on Health.

 You also can join us on Sept.
 22 for our annual Prostate Health Conference at MD Anderson.
 Our men's health experts will share insight on the PSA screening controversy and answer your prostate health questions at this free event.